Jacobabad: Religion

+1881–1941: Data for the entirety of the town of Jacobabad, which included Jacobabad Municipality and Jacobabad Cantonment.
+2017–2023: Urban population of Jacobabad Taluka.

 Climate

-Jacobabad has a hot desert climate (Köppen climate classification BWh) with extremely hot summers and mild winters.
-The city is well known for consistently having among the highest temperature in South Asia, with a mean summer temperature of 37 C. The highest recorded temperature is 52.8 °C, and the lowest recorded temperature is -3.9 °C. Rainfall is low and mainly occurs in the monsoon season (July–September).
-The average annual rainfall of Jacobabad is 202.5 mm as per 1991-2020 period.
+Jacobabad has a hot desert climate (Köppen BWh) with extremely hot summers and mild winters.
+The city is well known for consistently having among the highest temperatures in South Asia, with a mean summer temperature of 37 C. The highest recorded temperature is 52.8 °C, and the lowest recorded temperature is -3.9 °C. Rainfall is low and mainly occurs in the monsoon season (July–September).
+The average annual rainfall of Jacobabad is 202.5 mm based upon the 1991 to 2020 period.
 The highest annual rainfall ever is 838.7 mm, recorded in 2022, and the lowest annual rainfall ever is 3.3 mm, recorded in 1922.

 In the 2022 South Asian heat wave, Jacobabad's mean temperature for the month of May broke the all-time record with 43 °C, reaching or exceeding 50 °C on four days.
 The city struggles to provide heat-mitigation measures.
 Many residents who are able to, migrate to higher-elevation Quetta during the summer school break.